-Our Class B common stock has been approved for listing on the Nasdaq under the symbol "RR."
+We have applied to have our Class B common stock approved for listing on the Nasdaq under the symbol "RR."
 We make no representation that such application will be approved or that our shares will trade on such market either now or at any time in the future; notwithstanding the foregoing, we will not close this offering unless such shares will be so listed at completion of this offering.